-Mike Parker Pearson is at pains to point out that one of his colleagues at the 2008 excavation, Julian Richards, was not convinced there was unequivocal evidence that the Aubrey Hole under investigation, number 7, had once held a stone.
+Mike Parker Pearson is at pains to point out that one of his colleagues at the 2008 excavation, Julian Richards, was not convinced there was unequivocal evidence that the Aubrey Hole under investigation, number 7, had once held a stone.[*]

-Excavations have, so far, found – in the Aubrey Holes, but also in the ditch and in the bank sides – 63 cremation burials (according to Mike PP), the majority being of adult males.
-Mike Pitts has estimated that there might be as many as 240 cremations – making Stonehenge the largest known prehistoric cremation cemetery in Britain.
+Excavations have, so far, found – in the Aubrey Holes, but also in the ditch and in the bank sides – 63 cremation burials (according to Mike PP.[*] Mike Pitts has estimated that there might be as many as 240 cremations – making Stonehenge the largest known prehistoric cremation cemetery in Britain.[*]

-A sample of charcoal, associated with a cremation in an Aubrey Hole, was radiocarbon dated around 1952 – early in the history of the technique – and the resulting date-range(3020–1520BC) is too wide to be very helpful.
-In 2007, however, samples of remains from three cremation burials, which had been kept by Salisbury & South Wiltshire Museum, were radiocarbon dated.
+A sample of charcoal, associated with a cremation in an Aubrey Hole, was radiocarbon dated around 1952 – early in the history of the technique – and the resulting date-range(3020–1520 BC) is too wide to be very helpful.
+In 2007, however, samples of remains from three cremation burials, which had been kept by The Salisbury Museum, were radiocarbon dated.
 The oldest sample was from Aubrey Hole 32 (excavated 1950).
-Its date (3030–2880BC) places cremations at Stonehenge from its very beginning – they had previously been believed to be later additions – and confirms the, already generally accepted, notion that the Aubrey Holes belong to Stonehenge’s earliest stage.
-The other two samples were from the ditch (excavated 1954), and their dates (2930–2870BC and 2570–2340BC) show that cremation burials were deposited at Stonehenge over a period of at least 500 years.
+Its date (3030–2880 BC) placed cremations at Stonehenge from its very beginning – they had previously been believed to be later additions – and confirmed the, already generally accepted, notion that the Aubrey Holes belonged to Stonehenge’s earliest stage.
+The other two samples were from the ditch (excavated 1954), and their dates (2930–2870 BC and 2570–2340 BC) showed that cremation burials were deposited at Stonehenge over a period of at least 500 years.
 So few burials over such a long period might tend to suggest that the dead individuals belonged to a ruling elite.
-(In addition, two fragments of non-cremated human skull recovered from the ditch have produced dates of 2890–2620BC and 2880–2570BC.)
+(In addition, two fragments of non-cremated human skull recovered from the ditch have produced dates of 2890–2620 BC and 2880–2570 BC.)

 Trilithon: three stones – two uprights topped by a lintel.
 Three of the five trilithons are standing today.

 The lintels were secured atop the uprights by ‘mortice and tenon’ joints.

-Left: Tenon on top of an upright.
+Left: tenon on top of an upright.

-Right: Mortice in a fallen lintel.
+Right: mortice in a fallen lintel.